On minimal codes arising from projective embeddings of point-line geometries: Introduction

-Massey in~\cite{Massey} introduced the notion of \emph{minimal codewords} (or minimal vectors) in a linear code $\cC$, in order to devise efficient secret sharing schemes.
-Minimal codewords have also numerous applications besides cryptography; e.g.\ they are relevant for bounding the complexity of some decoding algorithms; see~\cite{Ashikhmin1998}.
+J.\ Massey in~\cite{Massey} introduced the notion of \emph{minimal codewords} (or minimal vectors) of a linear code $\cC$, primarily in order to devise efficient secret sharing schemes.
+Minimal codewords have also numerous applications besides cryptography; e.g.\ they are relevant for bounding the complexity of some decoding algorithms (see~\cite{Ashikhmin1998}) or for studying the matroid of the code~\cite{Gorla2023}.

-A code is \emph{minimal} if all its codewords are determined up to a non-zero scalar multiple by their support, i.e. by their non-zero components.